WRF Output

 press_levels= 85000, 70000, 50000, 20000

-The extra fields are output to auxiliary stream 23, and therefore the following should be set in &time_control in namelist.input.
+The extra fields are output to auxiliary stream 23.
+Add the following variables to namelist.input.
 For e.g.,

 auxhist23_interval = 360, 360